acg-team/tral/easy_setup/README.md

 # easy_setup for TRAL

-These scripts will help you to easily install TRAL and its dependencies without going to deep into detail of the different installation procedures.
+These scripts will help you to easily install TRAL and its dependencies without going too deep into detail of the different installation procedures.
 It automatically sets up a little filesystem for TRAL.
 Moreover, you can decide which external software should be downloaded and installed without the need to read through their (sometimes complicated) installation procedures.